coletrammer/ttx/docs/pages/build.md

 Then include `inputs.ttx.packages.${system}.ttx-lib` in the `buildInputs` of your derivation.
 Assuming your project is using CMake, `find_package(ttx)` will succeed automatically.

 This flake provides takes the di and dius libraries as a flake input, so it can be overridden easily.
+The `fzf` dependency is taken from nixpkgs (which is also easy to override), and the `ttx` binary is wrapped by nix to ensure `fzf` will be in the `PATH` variable when running `ttx`.

 ### Manual Build Commands